- COM Commencement FAQ

 What will we do at the conclusion of the ceremony?
 Is there a recessional?

-At the conclusion of the ceremony, the platform party and faculty in regalia, followed by graduates, will recess as directed to the far side of Sproule Plaza, where they may meet with family and friends for photos.
-Guests are asked to remain in their seats until all graduates and faculty have exited the building.
+At the conclusion of the ceremony, the platform party and faculty in regalia, followed by graduates, will recess, as directed, up the stairs and to the left of the Farragut Inn, where they may meet with family and friends for photos.
+Guests are asked to remain in their seats until all graduates and faculty have exited the Grove.

-Following the recessional, graduates will be required to return their graduation regalia to the return station located in the staging area in the Zellerbach Playhouse.
-Regalia not returned during the one hour period immediately following the ceremony must be returned on the Touro campus Wednesday, May 24th, directly to the Registrar at 690 Walnut Avenue, Suite 200.
-Graduates may keep the tassel and are free to leave following the return of the regalia (robe, cap, hood, and, if applicable, honors cord).
+Following the recessional, graduates will be required to return their graduation regalia to the return station located in the Farragut Inn.
+Regalia not returned during the one hour period immediately following the ceremony must be returned on the Touro campus the following week, directly to the Registrar at 690 Walnut Avenue, Suite 200.
+Graduates are free to leave following the return of the regalia (robe, hood, and, if applicable, cap).
 Your diploma will not be mailed until your rental regalia has been returned.

 Following return of the rental regalia, each graduate will also be provided with a packet of important information from the Alumni Relations and Financial Aid offices.

 Is there an Alumni Association?
 How do I join?

 Yes, the Touro University Alumni Association (TUCAA) was officially established in August, 2010 after adoption of the By-Laws by the Alumni Association Board of Directors in August, 2010.
 Touro University California is proud to consider all graduates members of the Touro University California Alumni Association (TUCAA) and invites all Alumni to become active members of TUCAA and to take full advantage of the professional development opportunities and special events planned for Touro Alumni.

 If you have questions about the benefits associated with TUCAA membership, contact: Brigida Perez, Director of Alumni Relations, by phone at 707-638-5282 or via email at email@example.com.